Last Updated on

 Projects are, of course, your actual projects.
 Projects have an owner (or owners), start and finish dates and many tasks with one end goal.
 Colour coding can be used here too.

 And finally, we have Tasks.
 Tasks are assigned to an individual who is responsible for completing the task, and each task has a call to action to complete.

 Wrike is suitable for all types of teams, including project management, marketing, creative, and more, so that all teams within your company can streamline their workflow in one place, and teams can come together to collaborate, or do their part on projects when they need to.

 An interactive Gantt chart gives you a clear overview of your projects and helps you optimize your planning with critical path analysis.
-There is also advanced reporting and workload view which lets you monitor your progress and see exactly where your resources are allocated at any given time.
+There is also advanced real-time reporting and workload view which lets you monitor your progress and see exactly where your resources are allocated at any given time.

 The resource management tools use a drag and drop interface, so you can easily reassign team members if you need to, to ensure each team member has an equal share of work and no one is overloaded with work.

 When it comes to workflows, you can easily create templates to standardize your processes, saving you time with each project and making sure that all of your teams are working in the same way.
 You can edit templates for each project to ensure there is nothing unnecessary or anything that is irrelevant to the project

 As well as creating your own templates, Wrike has a selection of pre-built templates on offer that you can use, depending on what type of project you are working on.